RasaHQ/rasa-demo/data/nlu/nlu.md

 - what you do
 - what you doing?
 - what you talk about?
+- you can hep me
+- what can you teache me?

 ## intent:ask_wherefrom
 - Are you from around here?